 CARDIAC SYMPTOMS OF HYPERPARATHYROIDISM.
 Heart problems are often seen in patients with parathyroid disease because hyperparathyroidism CAUSES heart problems.
 Besides high blood pressure which will affect well over half of people with hyperparathyroidism, the heart is often affected in other ways.
 About 6 % of people with parathyroid disease (hyperparathyroidism) will discover their parathyroid problem after they show up in the emergency room with a racing heart or heart palpitations.
 These arrhythmias typically will be treated with a drug called a beta blocker (like Atenolol or Inderal).
 Removing the parathyroid tumor will almost always cure the arrhythmia (racing heart) and allow the patient to be taken off of these medications within a month or two of the surgery (don't do this on your own... make sure your doctor follows you for this).
 Your doctor may not be aware of the relationship between hyperparathyroidism and cardiac (atrial) arrhythmias--so print this page and take it to them.
 If you have this problem, it will almost always resolve following successful parathyroid surgery.
 Again...DO NOT stop these important drugs without the help of your doctors.

 Atrial fibrillation (racing heart beat) is seen in about 3% of humans over the age of 70.
 They see a cardiologist and are usually on a medication for this and are given a blood thinner called Coumadin (Warfarin).
 HOWEVER, when patients over the age of 70 have hyperparathyroidism, their chance of having atrial fibrillation is 18%--more than 5 times higher.
 In patients over the age of 80 with hyperparathyroidism, 45% will have atrial fibrillation.
 We operate on patients over the age over 80 virtually every day for this reason.
 Atrial fibrillation is a common complication of high calcium levels in patients over the age of 65.
 Below that age, some patients will feel like they can sense their heart racing at times.
 This is called "heart palpitations".
 This is due to high blood calcium.
+We have a story about A-Fib on our blog--read it to learn more (cool stories on our blog!).
 The CalciumPro app will tell you what your risk of A-Fib is.

 Another cardiac problem that is often seen with parathyroid disease is the development and worsening of heart valve problems such as mitral valve prolapse.
 Patients with primary hyperparathyroidism (PHPT) show a high incidence of left ventricular hypertrophy, cardiac calcification within the myocardium, and/or aortic and mitral valve calcification and thus may carry an increased risk of death from circulatory diseases.
 After surgery the calcium and PTH returns to normal, the progression of heart disease stops, and the patient decreases their risk of developing severe aortic and mitral valve stenosis (blockage).
 To read more about this click here and a new window will open showing a journal article on this topic....
 Here is the first line from this article: "Patients with primary hyperparathyroidism (PHPT) show a high incidence of left ventricular hypertrophy, cardiac calcium deposits in the myocardium, and/or aortic and mitral valve calcification and thus may carry an increased risk of death from circulatory diseases".